Quantum encoder for fixed Hamming-weight subspaces: Hamming-weight- encoders

-The inequality above is the naive count without simplifying initial controls.
-This will be the exact gate count in situations where the simplification is not possible because the initial state already contains a superposition, such as the binary encoder to be discussed in Sec. \ref{sec:binary}.
-The precise values of $C_\ell$ depend on the compilation (see App. \ref{sec:cnot_compilation} for details) and also differ between $\phi=0$ and $\phi \ne 0$ (i.e., for real- and complex-valued data).
-Explicit expressions for each of these cases will be presented below in Lemmas \ref{lemma:totalCNOTcount_real_dense} and \ref{lemma:totalCNOTcount_cpx_dense}.
-The specific initial bitstring $1^k 0^{n-k}$ for the Ehrlich's algorithm naturally reduces the CNOT-gate cost by removing controls with Alg. \ref{alg:hw-enc}.
-Furthermore, it groups together controls of cRBS gates.
-This opens the possibility of using one clean ancillary qubit to implement all grouped controls at the same time, thus further reducing the total amount of CNOT gates in the circuit.
-Later, we will present CNOT-gate counts for the ancilla-free implementation only.
+where $C_{\ell}$ is the $\CNOT$-gate cost of a single $\ell$-controlled $R^{\bin}_{\tout}(\theta, \, \phi)$ gate.
+The upper bound is the naive count without simplifying initial controls.
+The latter will be the exact CNOT count whenever the simplification is not possible because the initial state already contains a superposition, such as for the binary encoder in Sec. \ref{sec:binary}.
+The precise values of $C_{\ell}$ depend on the compilation (see App. \ref{app:compilation_one_gate}) and also differ for $\phi = 0$ and $\phi \ne 0$.
+We present explicit expressions for each of these cases in Lemmas \ref{lemma:totalCNOTcount_real_dense} and \ref{lemma:totalCNOTcount_cpx_dense}.
+We observed heuristically that choosing $1^{k} 0^{n-k}$ as the initial bitstring in Alg. \ref{alg:nxt-hw-bs} maximizes the removal of redundant controls in the initial iterations.
+Furthermore, it has the extra benefit of grouping the controls of some of the subsequent controlled $\RBS$ gates.
+This opens the possibility of further reducing the total $\CNOT$ cost in the circuit using one clean ancillary qubit to control these groups of gates all at once (see App. \ref{app:cnc}).
+For simplicity, we only present $\CNOT$-gate counts for the ancilla-free implementation.

-It is important to mention that for Hamming weight $k>n/2$ one can avoid the costly implementation of ($k-1$)-controlled-RBS gates that would arise from the above procedure by exploring the fact that every HW-$k$ bitstring is the negation of another of HW-($n-k$).
-Therefore, a more efficient circuit can be built by copying the architecture of a HW-($n-k$) encoder circuit with the initial state negated and controlled-RBS gates replaced by anti-controlled-RBSs.
+It is important to mention that, for HW $k > n/2$, one can avoid the costly implementation of ($k-1$)-controlled-RBS gates that would arise from the above procedure by exploring the fact that HW-$k$ bitstrings are the negation of bitstrings of HW-($n-k$).
+Therefore, a more efficient circuit can be built by copying the architecture of an HW-($n-k$) encoder circuit with the negated initial bitstring and controlled $\RBS$ gates replaced by anti-controlled $\RBS$s.
+However, this procedure only works if the initial state is not in a superposition.

-There are multiple ways of obtaining the angles of the RBS gates depending of the choice of coordinate system on the sphere, as well as whether the input data vector is real or complex.
-The next two sections cover both the real and complex encoding using the hyperspherical coordinates system.
+Finally, the way we construct the circuits leads to obtaining the angles of the RBS gates using the hyperspherical coordinates system.
+The next two subsections cover the case when $\vecx$ is real- and complex-valued respectively.